RobMeades/watchdog/software/README.md

 Otherwise, the default (log level 1) is to run with information, warning and error messages from [libcamera](https://libcamera.org/) but not debug messages.

+# Serve
+To serve video, copy `*.png` and `*.html` from this directory, plus the built `watchdog` executable, to the directory you have told Apache to serve pages from and run `./watchdog` from there.

 # A Note On Developing
 Since this is a simple application, a single source file, I just used `nano` as an editor on the Pi itself and had an `sftp` session running from a PC so that I could `get` the single source file I was working on from there and do all of the archive pushing stuff on the PC.
 The only thing to remember was to open the source file on the PC in something like [Notepad++](https://notepad-plus-plus.org/) and do an `Edit`->`EOL Conversion` to switch the file to Windows line-endings on the PC before doing any pushing.
 For larger edits I did it the other way around: edit the `.cpp` file on the PC and `sftp`->`put` the file to the Pi before compiling.
-You can open the file in `nano` on the Pi and `CTRL-O` to write the file but press `ALT-D` before you press `<enter>` to commit the write to change to Linux line endings but the `meson` build system and GCC worked fine with Windows line endings on Linux.
+You can open the file in `nano` on the Pi and `CTRL-O` to write the file but press `ALT-D` before you press `<enter>` to commit the write to change to Linux line endings; that said, the `meson` build system and GCC worked fine with Windows line endings on Linux.